 Step 5: The export handler either writes the exported chart/chart data to disk, based on the configuration provided by the chart, or streams it back to the user as a download.

-Starting v3.11.0, FusionCharts supports exporting chart data as XLS.
-To export the chart data in the XLS format using server-side exporting, it is mandatory that the exporting server has the latest code, which is available in the FusionCharts package.
+Starting v3.11.0, FusionCharts supports exporting chart data as XLSX.
+To export the chart data in the XLSX format using server-side exporting, it is mandatory that the exporting server has the latest code, which is available in the FusionCharts package.
 Alternatively, the FusionCharts export link export.api3.fusioncharts.com can also be used.

 Step 1: Setup a Linux-based server with administrative access to install the export handler.
 This is particularly important if you are using a shared hosting service for your web server.